Note: I’ll phrase thelife advice here as advice to myself, but I suspect that it’s pretty good advice for you as well.

 Proof:

-• This is literally part of the objective — one of my terminal values.
+• This is literally part of goodness(universe) — one of my terminal values.

 • It can lead to new opportunities.